sommerc/cellpose_counting/README.md

-# Cell counting pipeline for brain organoids imaged
+# Cell counting pipeline for brain organoids
 ---
 This repository contains a pipeline for semi-automatic cell and cell positive counting in multi-channel z-stacks.